Ritwika101/skin-cancer-detection-app/README.md

 ## Application

-This is a flask web application that uses the MobileNetV2 model for classification of images of skin lesions.
+This is a Flask web application that uses the MobileNetV2 model for classification of images of skin lesions.
 It has a 83.4% accuracy.
+<br> I have added the Jupyter notebook which was used to train the model.
+<br> The dataset was taken from International Skin Imaging Collaboration(ISIC).

 ## To run the source code in your local system then follow the steps below(Windows) :